 It is generally thought that rag dolls would have been given to children to act as comforters as well as toys.
-And that they would also have been used as educational toys to teach children about nurturing and also to teach sewing skills as children would be able to make new clothes for their dolls with small scraps of material.
+And that they would also have been used as educational toys to teach children about nurturing and also to teach sewing skills as a young girl would be able to make new clothes for their dolls with small scraps of material and stuffed cloth body.

 Rag dolls also have a long history in Mexico and have been revived as part of the tourist industry in the 1970s as part of a program to support the local economy.